x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

    - **Description**: Use this box to describe the group so people know what the purpose of the group is.
 This description appears in the shared address book.

    - **Organizational unit**: You can select an organizational unit (OU) other than the default (which is the recipient scope).
-If the recipient scope is set to the forest, the default value is set to the Users container in the Active Directory domain that contains the computer on which the EAC is running.
+If the recipient scope is set to the forest, the default value is set to the Users container in the Active Directory domain that contains the computer on which the Classic EAC is running.
 If the recipient scope is set to a specific domain, the Users container in that domain is selected by default.
 If the recipient scope is set to a specific OU, that OU is selected by default.

     To select a different OU, click **Browse**.
 The dialog box displays all OUs in the forest that are within the specified scope.
 Select the OU you want, and then click **OK**.